UoYCS-plasma/GP2/README.md

 > make gpparse path/to/gp_program_file path/to/gp_graph_file

-This will build gpparse, execute it on the input files, and automatically generate the .dot and .jpeg files of the abstract syntax tree in the same directory.
+This will build gpparse and execute it on the inpit file.
 Currently it assumes extensionless file names.

-The program has functionality to print two abstract syntax trees: once before semantic analysis and once after semantic analysis.
+The program has functionality to print two abstract syntax trees for debugging: once before semantic analysis and once after semantic analysis.
 This is because the semantic analysis phase manipulates the AST while performing static semantic checking.